yuminzhe/DSRNDN/README.md

 ```

 2.Get ESM-1b feature
-Install Evolutionary Scale Modeling from https://github.com/facebookresearch/esm.We used ESM-1b embedding before, and now facebookresearch has launched a new model (ESM-MSA-1).
+Install Evolutionary Scale Modeling from https://github.com/facebookresearch/esm.
+We used ESM-1b embedding before, and now facebookresearch has launched a new model (ESM-MSA-1).
 The use steps are as follows：

 It supports PyTorch Hub